bios2/bios2-website/content/faq.md

 # Training activities

-**Mobility grants**.
-Fellows have access to financial support to enhance mobility.
-This money covers expenses for attending training packages offered at external institutions, internships with partners and visits to external laboratories
-(international) to develop new professional skills.
-These grants could be matched by additional funding from supporting organizations such as the CIEE, the QCBS, the CEN and the UBC Biodiversity Research Centre.

 **Communication grants**.
 Fellows have access to financial support to develop their communication skills through participation at international